Zampl/zamp-content/README.md

 # Hello from Zampl/zamp-content

-Zampl (from the word "Example") is an organization and site I use as a writer to test GitHub functionality and to get screenshots.
+Zampl (from the word "Example") is an organization and site I use as a writer and consultant to test GitHub functionality and to get screenshots.
 Repositories under Zampl are termed "zamps," as in zamp-content.

 Thank you for visiting.